RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/metadata-search.md

 ## Query syntax

-RNAcentral search supports several search operators that allow to compose advanced queries.
+RNAcentral search supports several search operators that can be used to compose advanced queries.

 ### Exact matching